Katie Walker (netball): Queensland Fusion

 Walker played for Queensland Fusion during the 2009 Australian Netball League season.

 Carina Leagues Club Tigers

 Walker has played for and captained Carina Leagues Club Tigers in various Queensland state netball league competitions.
-Her team mates at Tigers have included Beryl Friday.
+Her teammates at Tigers have included Beryl Friday.
 She captained Tigers when they won the 2012 Holden Cruze Cup.
 She continued to captain Tigers until 2019.
 In 2019 the HART Sapphire Series MVP award was named the Katie Walker Medal after Walker.